cyberlibrarian/cyberlibrarian.github.io/_posts/2025-02-23-documenting-incidents.md

     - Sometimes the nature of a threat is only known later, and cyber threat intelligence can tell us more by reviewing details of recent investigations that are closed.
     - Detection engineering and cyber threat intelligence help incident response, and our good records enable them to help us.

-Understanding the actions that will be taken needs to be coordinated.
-When there are multiple people involved and multiple systems, coordinating becomes critical.
-Centralized tracking is best (see Section 8.4 for more on incident case management), to ensure responders can reference the work done, and access data across activities.
-Above all, SOCs should avoid a system where responders maintain their own spreadsheets of indicators, actions, and artifacts.
-Spreadsheets limit the ability to coordinate, inhibit incident reporting, and can lead to misfires and misunderstandings.
-A tracking system should minimally capture the following:
- • Incident summary and details
- • Timeline
- • Incident responder lead and contact information
- • Actions completed and in process
- • Status
- If the SOC deems it necessary to break down specific findings, indicators, and adversary actions into a spreadsheet or similar tool, it is critical that all team members, including supporting IT personnel, snap to a consistent set of data capture and vetting, and all have the access when they need it.
-Above all, responding to incidents is most effective when following plans Strategy 5: Prioritize Incident Response | 141 and procedures.
-Stay true to incident plans and standard operating procedures throughout response, and update with lessons learned when the heat of response simmers down.

-## A note on audit and regulatory requirements
-Some analysts do not respect the value audit and assessment plays in cybersecurity.
-Why should the auditor's requirements matter?
-We did the work, nothing bad happened.
-Other analysts misinterpret requirements for auditability and assume they have to keep incredibly detailed records.

-The easier you make reviewing your incident records for auditors, the more time you have to conduct your work and improve your skills.
-Bad records mean more time spent in needless meetings.
-Good records mean, auditors understand your work and can easily verify you have met your requirements.

-In the case of serious incident, lawyers may need to review your records.
-If you have poor records they may want to obtain countless details to verify they have not missed anything.
-Good records save you hassle.

 You should always assume that someone like yourself will be asked to look at your incident records *without your assistance* and under time pressure.
 Could you understand what happened based on your incident record alone?
 If so, you've done enough.

 # What to include in your investigation record